 Sugar offers a quick energy fix that instantly replenishes your blood sugar levels.
 Additionally, lack of sleep also affects crucial appetite-regulating hormones, so it’s hard to know when you’re full.

-As a result, poor sleep encourages junk food cravings and high caloric treats.
-It’s hard to resist because your willpower and decision-making process is weakened through tiredness.
+As a result, poor sleep encourages junk food cravings and high-caloric treats.
+It’s hard to resist because your willpower and decision-making process is weakened by tiredness.
 You need to develop a preventive approach to sleep deprivation cravings, such as introducing a bedtime routine and using sleep-supportive apps.
 Meditative apps, for instance, can work wonders on your sleep patterns!

 Rushed for time

 We’ve all got a busy schedule.
 Understandably, some days, there’s just no time to cook.

 You’re too rushed to make it to the kitchen.
 It’s easier to order a takeaway meal, even though it may need more time to arrive than you would to cook a meal from scratch.

 This has to do with the perceived effort.
 At the end of a long day, you just want to sit with your feet up and relax.
 But how about you make cooking more manageable throughout the day, such as with a slow cooker?

 You could bring a delicious dish onto the table with little efforts, such as the minimal prep time for a white bean kale soup from The Mediterranean Dish.
 Prep your ingredients in the morning and let your slow cooker do its magic.

 If you only know a handful of classic recipes, you are going to rapidly run out of options for your leftovers or your unused vegetables.
 I’ve only got courgettes, that’s not enough for a yummy ratatouille.